Chaldean Catholic Eparchy of Saint Thomas the Apostle of Sydney

-The Chaldean Catholic Eparchy of Saint Thomas the Apostle is in Sydney, Australia, and is immediately subject to the Holy See.
-The bishop was formerly Djibrail Kassab, appointed in 2006.
+The Eparchy of Saint Thomas the Apostle is a Chaldean Catholic diocese in Sydney, Australia, and is immediately subject to the Holy See.

+The eparchy was created in 2006.
+Djibrail Kassab was appointed bishop at that time; he was based in Basrah, Iraq before he was posted to Oceania.
 His bishopric currently sits as St. Thomas the Apostle Chaldean Catholic Church, Bossley Park, New South Wales.

-Archbishop Kasab was based in Basrah Iraq before he was posted to Oceania.
 In 2015, he was succeeded by Archbishop Amel Shamon Nona.

-As of 2014, the eparchy contains 35,000 Catholics.
-Nine priests serve a total of seven parishes.